 Will webApps ever replace nativeApps in Smartphones?

-FirefoxOS is one step towards this direction.
-Firefox OS is a new open source operating system for smartphones and tablets from Mozilla.
+FirefoxOS is one step in this direction.
+Firefox OS is a new open-source operating system for smartphones and tablets from Mozilla.
 The main objective of this move is to make the Web open and accessible to everyone.
 An application running in FirefoxOS will be able to run in any other web browser environment.
 This would take away the monopoly of iOS and AndroidOS.